 It also renames Conversation Enum value to UserId in order to better name this parameter while avoiding any confusion with “Conversation-ID” attribute defined and use by CPM and RCS.

-.
+R01 further solidifies the required list of attributes which the spec needs to define in order to ensure interoperability.
+It also defines the query string format for SearchCriterion.value when Conversation (UserID) Enum search field is used.